 So, of course, after coming back with a couple crates full of the fruit, I am in a peachy mood for the entire month to follow.

 It’s almost impossible to eat all of them at once, so I usually end up canning some, and the rest I turn into frozen dessert deliciousness.

-Transforming fresh summer fruit into frosty popsicles is something that should be on everyone’s summertime to-do list.
+Transforming fresh summer fruit into silky ice cream or frosty popsicles is something that should be on everyone’s summertime to-do list.

 Instead of buying popsicles at the store that are filled with unfamiliar ingredients, I encourage you to make them yourself.

 That way, not only can you control the flavor of the frozen treats, but you also know exactly what is going into them.
 Mass-produced ice pops are mostly water and sugar, and I find they’re lacking in flavor.